designingsean/portfolio/_casestudies/personas.markdown

 ---
 layout: study
-title:  "Personas"
+title:  'Personas'
+description: 'Developing a company-wide vocabulary for talking about our customer'
 date: 2020-07-28 08:55:27 -0400
-highlight_image: ''
+image: ''
 ---
-# Personas Title

-INTRO

-## Background

-## Problem

-## Solution

-## Results

-## Missed Opportunities

-## Summary

-- The Manhattan Project for Hireology
-- Knowing what we know now, what would we build?
+Back in 2015, CEO Adam Robinson challenged the the VP of Product and the UX team with a simple question: Knowing what we know now about our customer and our product, what we build differently?

 - Small team put in a room, began building outline of tasks different users complete
     - Identify overlap between users
     - Moment of communication between users